Social Networking and Recruitment

 Social networking sites have changed the way humans communicate in the 21st century.

 Websites such as Linked In, Facebook, Twitter and Instagram have proven that people all across the globe are connected in one way or another.
 If your company has not tapped into the social networking sites for talent, you may need to consider utilizing this great marketing tool.
 On sites such as these, you showcase your organization by posting your company profile for free.

 Does Global Edge Use Social Networking to Find Talent?

 Yes.
 Along with a variety of other proven recruiting methods, our recruiters also use various social networks and other forms of communication to attract top talent for your company.
 Lindsey Wilkerson is the Director of Social Media and Strategic Communications at Global Edge Recruiting.
 She believes that “today’s top candidates are proactive – always searching for their next great career move.
 To do this, they stay active on social media sites and network with other professionals.”

 Will social networking replace executive search firms?

-Interestingly, the question we face as recruiters is, “Will social networking replace executive search firms in recruiting today’s top talent?”
-Some are saying, yes.
-But most sales and management professionals believe that true recruiting will never become extinct.
+Interestingly, the question we are often asked is, “Will social networking replace executive search firms in recruiting today’s top talent?”
+Some may think yes, but most sales and management professionals believe that true recruiting will never become extinct.

 There is no doubt about it, recruiting in the 21st Century must definitely incorporate social networking.
 But, using a recruiting firm who utilizes social networking skills in their daily practice could prove to be more time consuming and more valuable to your organization than going it alone.
 Although these resources are available, partnering with a quality search firm that understands your industry and networks with the type of candidates you seek may be your best avenue in utilizing your diminished HR resources.